microsoft/verona/src/parser/parser-notes.md

   meaning the type of the expression
 * `'interface' tupletype` where a type is expected meaning extract an interface from the type

-## Autogenerate Create

-create(): Self & iso
-{
-  // This will only type-check if all fields have default values
-  // But how do default values work with other calls to new? new ()
-}

 ## Overload Resolution